BottjerLab/Acoustic_Similarity/README.md

 ## Authors

-Can fill out this section with John's/Jenny's info
+Can fill out this section with John's info

 ## License